Society of the Friends of the People: Whig Party Influence

-Disbandment of the Society
+Disbandment of the society

 William Pitt's Reign of Terror

 The Revolution in France sparked fear in the leaders of other European countries.
 They saw reformists and radicals as having the potential to completely overturn the government and destroy the nation.
 As a result, William Pitt, the British Prime Minister at the time, wanted to destroy reform in England to avoid an uprising like the French revolution.
 Instead of using violence to combat reform, he used legislation.
-He suspended the Habeas Corpus Act in 1794.
-In 1795, he passed the Seditious Meetings Act and the Treason Act; combined, these prevented any meetings that were "seditious and unlawful" and required that a magistrate be notified if a meeting were to occur that included 50 or more people.
+He suspended the Habeas Corpus Suspension Act 1794.
+He passed the Seditious Meetings Act 1795 and the Treason Act 1795; combined, these prevented any meetings that were "seditious and unlawful" and required that a magistrate be notified if a meeting were to occur that included 50 or more people.
 The Newspaper Publication Act 1798 required that all printing presses be registered in order to prevent the publication of material that criticised the government.

 Spy Infiltration

 The Report on Radical and Reform Societies from 1794 was a document stating that the London Corresponding Society and the Society for Constitutional Information were guilty of threatening the constitution of Great Britain through activities and publications that were consistent with radical reformist ideologies.
 This was discovered because of the infiltration of conservative spies in the societies, which led to the arrests of the leaders.

 During this time, the British Government feared the threat of spies in the country.
-And so, the government created the Aliens Act of 1793, which regulated the number of immigrants who could move into Britain.
+And so, the government created the Aliens Act 1793, which regulated the number of immigrants who could move into Britain.

 Disbandment

-Although the Society was still advocating for Parliamentary reform in 1794 after the arrests of leaders of similar societies, they disbanded sometime after that as a result of the 1795 Acts.
+Although the Society was still advocating for parliamentary reform in 1794 after the arrests of leaders of similar societies, they disbanded some time after that as a result of the 1795 Acts.